 What Happens to Christmas Trees After the Holidays?

 Seems kind of sad, doesn't it?
-(Unless, of course, you use an artificial tree.
+(Unless, of course, you use an artificial Christmas tree.
 In that case, your tree is stored away all snug and cozy, ready to once again be the focal point of holiday cheer in just a few short months!)

-In fact, many discarded Christmas trees go on to offer benefits in forms decidedly different from their past roles as symbols of holiday happiness, but no less important.
+Many discarded Christmas trees go on to offer benefits in forms decidedly different from their past roles as symbols of holiday happiness, but no less important.
 Here are some of the more interesting uses we discovered for cast-off Christmas trees:

-- Mulch makers.
 Lots of trees are ground up for mulch, which is then used for many different purposes including landscaping, gardening, and erosion control.
 Christmas tree mulch is even used to soften the surface of recreational trails, cushioning each step for runners and walkers.

 - Strings of popcorn or dried fruit